guichosun/good-morning-hotels/README.md

 Es el ancargado del registro y descubrimiento en la AMS.
 Este componwnte se tiene que ejecutar primero.

+### * API Gateway

+This is an implemented of the APIGateway pattern.
+Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as: security, monitoring/metrics, and resiliency.

-Se divide en estos diferentes microservicios.f
+Se divide en estos diferentes microservicios.

 ### * Hoteles